 Lactic acidosis is a build-up of lactic acid in the blood that can be fatal.
 This side effect is well-documented for Kombiglyze XR, but patients need to be vigilant for symptoms, which include weakness, fatigue, difficulty breathing, muscle pain, slow or irregular heartbeat, and dizziness.

 Onglyza & Kombiglyze XR Lawsuits

-If you or a loved one suffered heart failure, pancreatitis, pancreatic cancer, thyroid cancer, or another severe side effect while taking Onglyza or Kombiglyze XR, we can help.
+If you or a loved one suffered heart failure, heart attack, cardiovascular injury, or death while taking Onglyza, we can help.

 We are one of the largest and most awarded firms in the country, and we have extensive experience with cases of this nature.